Sometimes I get emails that tear me up with their honesty and vulnerability, recently I received one that particularly

 Think about it.
-The first thing someone sees about us is something about our bodies.
-We’re short, we’re tall.
-We’re blonde, we’re red-headed.
-We’re white, we’re black.
+The first thing someone sees about us is what we look like.
+You’re short, you’re tall.
+You’re blonde, you’re red-headed.
+You’re muscular and fit, you’re thin and lanky.

 If you hate parts of your body, you may isolate, not wanting anyone to see what you see.
-Never mind that what you see is highly likely to be completely irrational, if it’s based on shame and self-loathing.
+Never mind that what you see is highly likely to be completely irrational, and that you’re projecting your own image of yourself onto others.
 You may go to work, and come home, or do things for your kids, but never do anything where the attention might focus on you.

 So begin to reach out; you can start slowly, but do start.
 In the grocery store check-out line, make small talk with the cashier.
 Call an old high school friend and catch up.
-Go to an early church service or a late mass.
+Go to an early church service or to brunch with a neighbor.
 Volunteer for a small role in your child’s school or to walk dogs at a local shelter.

 Do anything you can possibly think of to begin building relationships and most importantly, to feel engaged with others — to be visible to others.

 “I haven’t talked to her in over a year.
 I can’t call her now, out of the blue.”
 Yes, you can.
-She may have been isolating herself, you never know.

 “I didn’t keep things up the last time, I got scared and dropped out.
 How will this be any different?”
-You’re being your own enemy, sabotaging your thinking before you ever get started.
+You’re sabotaging your thinking before you ever get started.
 How many times did you have to try to ride a bike before you succeeded?
 And you had training wheels.
 Getting and staying engaged is a lot harder — it’s a skill like anything else.

 This isn’t an easy journey.
 It takes time and practice.
 You will feel extremely vulnerable.